kmontag/buildable/README.md

 Live sets are represented as XML documents, and the `buildable` API mirrors the native document structure as closely as possible.
 This helps with flexibility and robustness, but comes with some caveats:

-- spelling mistakes and naming inconsistencies are carried over from the native format
+- spelling mistakes and naming inconsistencies are carried over from the native format.
-- property names aren't always obvious
+- the document structure and property names aren't always obvious.
 - some simple operations require using relatively complex accessors - for example, key/MIDI mappings for sends are accessed using e.g. `live_set.primary_tracks[0].device_chain.mixer.sends.track_send_holders[0].send.key_midi`.